8 Reasons Kolkata Deserves Way More Than a Two-Day Stopover

 3. Howrah Bridge at Dawn Is One of India's Great Experiences

-Most tourists see Howrah Bridge from a taxi window.
-Wrong approach.
+Most tourists glimpse Howrah Bridge from a taxi window.
+Skip that.

-Get to Mallick Ghat flower market at 4-5 AM.
+Get to Mallick Ghat flower market at 4-5 AM instead.
 Walk among thousands of marigold garlands, jasmine ropes, and rose heaps being traded under the bridge's massive cantilever span.
-The light at dawn — golden, filtered through the bridge's steel structure — is extraordinary.
+The light at dawn — golden, filtered through the steel structure — is extraordinary.

 The bridge itself carries 100,000+ vehicles daily and is held together entirely by rivets.
 No nuts or bolts.
-Walk across it (15 minutes).
-The pedestrian path gives you views of the Hooghly River, the ghats, and the Howrah station on the other side.
+Walk across it in about 15 minutes.
+The pedestrian path opens up views of the Hooghly River, the ghats, and Howrah station on the far side.

 4. Indian Coffee House Is the Intellectual Soul of India

 College Street's Indian Coffee House has been serving filter coffee for INR 30 since 1942.
-The building is circular, with a spiral ramp connecting floors.
+The building is circular, a spiral ramp connecting the floors.
 The waiters wear fan-shaped hats.
-The conversation at the surrounding tables — if you could hear it — would cover Marxism, Bengali cinema, cricket, and the decline of the novel.
+The conversation at the surrounding tables — if you could catch it — would range across Marxism, Bengali cinema, cricket, and the decline of the novel.

-This is where Amartya Sen, Satyajit Ray, and Subhas Chandra Bose had addas.
-The chairs might be the same ones they sat in.
+This is where Amartya Sen, Satyajit Ray, and Subhas Chandra Bose held their addas.
+The chairs might be the very ones they sat in.

 Order the mutton cutlet (INR 80) and a coffee.
 Sit for an hour.
 Let the city's intellectual current wash over you.